In Ryuei-ryu we attack and receive simultaneously. Moreover, we use a lot of ashi-sabaki in order to move quickly.Tsuguo Sakumoto

 Once back in Okinawa Sakumoto heard about the family karate style of Ryuei-ryu.
-Ryuei-ryu is an Okinanwan style of Karate for the Nakaima family.
-It was a closed style of Kkarate only being taught to family members.
+Ryuei-ryu is an Okinawan style of Karate for the Nakaima family.
+It was a closed style of Karate only being taught to family members.

-The international world became aware of Tsuguo Sakumoto and his style of Ryuei-ryu when at the age of 37 he won the 7th Karate World Championship held in Maastrict, Holland.
+The international world became aware of Tsuguo Sakumoto and his style of Ryuei-ryu when at the age of 37 he won the 7th Karate World Championship held in Maastricht, Holland.
 He performed the kata Anan, which many people outside of Okinawa and Japan had never really seen.
-The audience were thrilled by his powerfully dynamic yet graceful performances.
+The audience was thrilled by his powerfully dynamic yet graceful performances.

 He went on to become a three-time world champion in kata, winning in 1984 (Maastrict), 1986 (Sydney) and 1988 (Cairo).
 He is also a two-time winner of the World Games (1985 and 1989) and a two-time winner of the World Cup(1987 and 1989).